Skip to content ↓

 INTRODUCTION TO THE DEPARTMENT

 Design, develop, and make innovative solutions for everyday products.
-You will study a combination of resistant materials, systems and control and graphics.
+You will study a combination of resistant materials, systems and control and textiles.
+Product designers use all materials and technology available to create designs solutions to problems.

 Product Design is a suitable option for those wishing to pursue careers in design, architecture, fashion, electronics, engineering and interior design.
 You will study everyday products and what influences design.